DiegoAvena/TheUniverseDatabase/README.md

 Through this program, the user can:

-a.
-Perform updates, insertions, and deletions on -planets
+- Perform updates, insertions, and deletions on
-   -galaxies
-   -stars
+   - planets
+   - galaxies
+   - stars
-   -planetary systems
+   - planetary systems
-   -moons
+   - moons
-   -galaxy discoverers
+   - galaxy discoverers
-   -moon discoverers
+   - moon discoverers

-b.
-Peform searches on
+- Peform searches on
-   -Single planets
+   - Single planets
-   -Multiple planets
+   - Multiple planets
-   -Single galaxies
+   - Single galaxies
-   -multiple galaxies
+   - multiple galaxies
-   -Single Stars
+   - Single Stars
-   -multiple stars
+   - multiple stars

-c.
-Generate pdf and csv reports for all the different types of searches they can do on this database -PDF reports
+- Generate pdf and csv reports for all the different types of searches they can do on this database
+   - PDF reports
-       -Stored in a directory called pdfReports, located in the same directory as this README -These reports allow the user to see images for the things they query
+       - Stored in a directory called pdfReports, located in the same directory as this README
+       - These reports allow the user to see images for the things they query

-   -CSV reports
+   - CSV reports
-       -Stored in a directory called csvReports, located in the same directory as this README
+       - Stored in a directory called csvReports, located in the same directory as this README